 Apply the following employee engagement strategies to boost employee motivation and increase engagement.

 But remember, team engagement is a continuous effort.
 You can’t foster sticky behavior changes with point improvements.
-So consider how you can work in these ideas into a more comprehensive company-wide cultural and managerial strategy.
+So, consider how to work these ideas into a more comprehensive company-wide cultural and managerial strategy.

 1. Shift from the Boss Culture Towards Coach/Mentor One

-A toxic workplace culture, that stems from mismanagement and gaps in leadership, is a root cause of low engagement.
-After all, it is the management that accounts for 70% of variances in team engagement.
-Their personal behaviors and their subsequent projection on subordinates can affect your entire organization.
+A toxic workplace culture stemming from mismanagement and gaps in leadership is the root cause of low engagement.
+After all, management accounts for 70% of variances in team engagement.
+Their personal behaviors and subsequent projections on subordinates can affect your entire organization.

-For instance, one leader with strong micromanagement inclinations can cause low morale among subordinates, plus sabotage cross-department success with their tendency to request constant approvals and drive down individual ownership in projects.
+For instance, a leader with strong micromanagement inclinations can cause low morale among subordinates and sabotage cross-department success by requesting constant approvals and driving down individual ownership in projects.

-Furthermore, most of the “boss” leadership styles are rarely compatible with creative and innovative work.
+Furthermore, most “boss” leadership styles are rarely compatible with creative and innovative work.
 Autocratic and Coercive leaders hinder an individual’s ability to generate innovative ideas and show any sort of initiative.
-That’s why the leading companies are stepping away from the ‘my way or highway’ type of leadership towards coaching and servant leadership models.
+That’s why leading companies are stepping away from the ‘my way or highway’ type of leadership and toward coaching and servant leadership models.

 Leaders that take on the role of a “Coach”:

-- Identify individual team member’s strengths and determine how to use them the best way possible.
+- Identify individual team member’s strengths and determine how to use them in the best way possible.

 - Focus on individual and group training and development as part of a larger employee retention plan.